Education

 Literacy for Livelihood Project

-The Literacy for Livelihood Project is aimed to address the literacy, numeracy and cultural needs of children unable to attend Chinese primary school, enabling them to progress into the Vista training program or to gain entrance to Chinese Middle School.
+The Literacy for Livelihood project aims to address the literacy, numeracy and cultural needs of children unable to attend Chinese primary school.
+This will enable them to progress into the VISTA training program or to gain entrance to Chinese Middle School.